 Sling TV is the best way to stream live sports and watch college football online.
 Why?
 Well, with the basic Sling Orange package, you get access to ESPN, ESPN2, and ESPN3.
 With those three channels, you can legally watch nearly 50% of all nationally broadcast college football games online.
-Add the Sports Extra package for an additional $5 per month and you can get ESPNU, Pac 12 Network, SEC Network, and Campus Insiders Network.
+Add the Sports Extra package starting at an additional $5 per month and you can get ESPNU, Pac 12 Network, SEC Network, and Campus Insiders Network.
 SEC Network alone shows around 45 SEC football games per season.

 In addition to the regular season coverage, ESPN also signed a deal giving them exclusive rights to broadcast the College Football Playoffs.
 And let’s not forget all the college football analysis you’ll get across the ESPN-owned offerings on shows like College GameDay.
 In other words, Sling TV is a must-have for the college fan looking to watch college football online without a cable subscription (oh, and the rest of your family will be pleased when they learn that Sling TV includes a bunch of other popular channels ranging from HGTV to Disney).

 Also worth noting, Sling TV offers NBC, FOX (in select markets), regional FOX Sports channels (based on your local market), and FS1 in its Sling Blue package.
 This offers even more college football streaming so you can enjoy all the NCAA gridiron action you can handle.